ellysh/video-game-bots/ClickerBots/protection.md

         return
     endif
 ```
-Third action is used for calculation a new time span and comparing it with the previous one that is stored in the `gTimeSpanA` variable:
+The third action is used to calculate the new time span and compare it with the previous one, which is stored in the `gTimeSpanA` variable:
 ```AutoIt
     if Abs($gTimeSpanA - $newTimeSpan) < 100 then
         MsgBox(0, "Alert", "Clicker bot detected!")
     endif
 ```
-We have two measured time spans here: between first and second trigger actions, between second and third ones.
+We have measured two time spans here:

+1. Time span between the first and the second trigger actions.
+2. Time span between second and third trigger actions.

 If subtraction of these two time spans is less than 100 milliseconds, user is able to repeat his actions with precision of 100 milliseconds.
 It is impossible for human but absolutely normal for a bot.
 Therefore, the protection system concludes that these actions have been simulated by a bot.
-The message box with "Clicker bot detected!" text will be displayed in this case.
+The message box with "Clicker bot detected!" text is displayed in this case.

-This is a full source of the [`TimeSpanProtection.au3`](https://ellysh.gitbooks.io/video-game-bots/content/Examples/ClickerBots/ProtectionApproaches/TimeSpanProtection.au3) script with skipped content of `_KeyHandler` and `AnalyzeKey` functions:
+This is full code of the [`TimeSpanProtection.au3`](https://ellysh.gitbooks.io/video-game-bots/content/Examples/ClickerBots/ProtectionApproaches/TimeSpanProtection.au3) script with skipped content of `_KeyHandler` and `AnalyzeKey` functions:
 ```AutoIt
 global const $gKeyHandler = "_KeyHandler"
 global const $kLogFile = "debug.log"